smbjorklund/media_update/README.txt

     bin/site-drush vset uib_test_dir ALL

-To migrate all data for certain areas only:

-	List the areas (one on each line) in a text file and put the file in the modules/uib_migrate/ folder.
+To migrate all data for certain areas only; list the areas (one on each line) in a text file and put the file in the modules/uib_migrate/ folder.
 Then run:

     bin/site-drush vset uib_test_dir ALL
     bin/site-drush migrate-import --verbose --all --strict=0 --area_subset=your_file_name

 To see what kind of data is available for import you might run: